thinkocapo/willcapio/content/posts/2018-10-18/index.md

 ## Blockchains

-Technical Evaluations of Blockchain and How To Start Developing With Them by Will Cap https://medium.com/@thinkocapo/technical-evaluations-of-blockchain-and-how-to-start-developing-with-them-807a6e015824
+Technical Evaluations of Blockchain and How To Start Developing With Them
+https://medium.com/@thinkocapo/technical-evaluations-of-blockchain-and-how-to-start-developing-with-them-807a6e015824

 How to Send Ethereum using Node and Web3.js